jdtcob/Getting-Cleaning-Data-Project/CodeBook.md

 Explaining the variable name convention:

--The body linear acceleration and angular velocity were derived in time to obtain Jerk signals (timeBodyAccelerometerJerk-XYZ and timeBodyGyroscopeJerk-XYZ).
+- The body linear acceleration and angular velocity were derived in time to obtain Jerk signals (timeBodyAccelerometerJerk-XYZ and timeBodyGyroscopeJerk-XYZ).
 Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (timeBodyAccelerometerMag, timeGravityAccelerometerMag, timeBodyAccelerometerJerkMagnitude, timeBodyGyroscopeMagnitude, timeBodyGyroscopeJerkMagnitude).
 A Fast Fourier Transform (FFT) was applied to some of these signals producing frequencyBodyAccelerometer-XYZ, frequencyBodyAccelerometerJerk-XYZ, frequencyBodyGyroscope-XYZ, frequencyBodyAccelerometerJerkMagnitude, frequencyBodyGyroscopeMagnitude, frequencyBodyGyroscopeJerkMagnitude.
--mean/std: mean or standard deviation of the measurement -X/Y/Z: one direction of a 3-axial signal
+- mean/std: mean or standard deviation of the measurement
+- X/Y/Z: one direction of a 3-axial signal
--mean: global mean value
+- mean: global mean value

 The data set is written to the file tidydata.txt